-Although it may be difficult to obtain an H-1B as a registered nurse, if your position is that of a clinical nurse or nurse practitioner, almost every state requires at least a bachelor’s degree for these positions.
-Therefore, you will have a better chance of securing an H-1B visa if your job is a clinical nurse or nurse practitioner, than if your position is that of a registered nurse.
+Although it might be difficult to obtain an H-1B as a registered nurse, if your position is that of a clinical nurse or nurse practitioner, almost every state requires at least a bachelor's degree for these positions.
+Therefore, you would have a better chance of securing an H-1B visa.

-Again, make sure you find out the state’s requirements for whatever nursing position a U.S. employer offers to you.
+Again, make sure you find out the state's requirements for whatever nursing position a U.S. employer offers to you.
 The qualifications you possess do not matter as much as the qualifications necessary for the job, in the context of whether the job is a specialty occupation.
-For example, let’s say you have a master’s degree in nursing, and a U.S. employer offers you a registered nurse position in California.
-California does not require a bachelor’s degree in order to be a registered nurse.
-Therefore, even though you possess a master’s degree, your position does not require even a bachelor’s degree, so it is highly unlikely that USCIS will find that this position qualifies as a specialty occupation.
+For example, let's say you have a master's degree in nursing, and a U.S. employer offers you a registered nurse position in California.
+California does not require a bachelor's degree in order to be a registered nurse.
+Therefore, even though you possess a master's degree, it is highly unlikely that USCIS will find that this position qualifies as a specialty occupation.

-Your U.S. employer can also sponsor you for a green card.
+Your U.S. employer might also be willing to sponsor you for a green card.
 The employer must first offer you a full-time, permanent nurse position.
 Second, your employer must complete a process known as "labor certification" on your behalf (more commonly referred to as PERM).
 Now, you may have heard a lot about the PERM/labor certification process, with all its advertising requirements, but this process is completely different for nurse positions.

 A nurse position is classified as a "Schedule A" position.
 Schedule A positions are ones that the U.S. government has recognized the U.S. needs more workers to fill.
 Therefore, employers are not required to post advertisements for Schedule A positions (a usual PERM requirement), because the U.S. government already knows there is a shortage of workers in these positions.